amelia-bryant/SMII/tutorial_sheets/01_planar_kinematics_ans.md

 Point B:

-$$ v_x=10.47\times 0=0 \\
+$$ v_x=10.47\times 16= 167.55 \\
-v_y=10.47\times 16=167.5 $$
+v_y=10.47\times 0 =0 $$

-In vector form $ v_B=167.55j $ cm/s
+Given the direction of rotation, in vector form $ v_B=-167.55j $ cm/s

 ## Question 5

 The bar is moving in the x–y plane and is rotating in the counterclockwise direction.
-The magnitude of the velocity of point A relative to point B is 8 m/s.
-Relative to a nonrotating referenece frame with origin A, what is the
+The magnitude of the velocity of point A relative to point B is 8 m/s, and the velocity of point A relative to the origin is 0.
+Relative to a nonrotating reference frame with origin A, what is the

 **(a)** Angular velocity of the bar. <br>
 **(b)**  Velocity of B relative to the reference frame in vector form.